-- a.
-Failure of the turnout (all horses and driver) to pass on the correct side of a marker or dislodging any parts of a marked gate: 5 points subtracted from total score.
-Significant deviation from the designated track: 5 points subtracted from total score per occurrence. - 3.
-Entries will be disqualified for: - a.
-Outside assistance - b.
-Failure to carry a whip in hand - Failure to start the test within one minute of the signal to proceed or starting before the signal - d.
-Break of gait into lope/canter for more than 2 strides
+- Failure of the turnout (all horses and driver) to pass on the correct side of a marker or dislodging any parts of a marked gate: 5 points subtracted from total score. - Significant deviation from the designated track: 5 points subtracted from total score per occurrence. - Break of gait into lope/canter for more than 2 strides: 5 points subtracted from total score per occurrence. - E. Entries will be disqualified for: - Outside assistance - Failure to carry a whip in hand

-E. Pattern Components
+F. Pattern Components